IndraT97/Azure-Data-Engineering-ADF-DBX-ADLS/README.md

 * User Assigned Managed Identity
 * Access Code

+Note :
-Note : Databricks Delta lake is logical storage layer for Databricks even though we are using ADLS Gen 2 for actual storage.
+1 - Databricks Deltalake is logical storage layer for Databricks even though we are using ADLS Gen 2 for actual storage.
 So whenever we want to establish connection between ADF to Databricks we need to create two linked services.
-1 - ADF and Databricks Compute and 2 - ADF and Databricks Deltalake
+1 - ADF to Databricks Compute and 2 - ADF to Databricks Deltalake
+2 - Because (Databricks Deltalake) Delta Lake tables are stored in ADLS Gen2, Databricks accesses Delta via its existing connection to ADLS Gen2 viz SPN

 ### MetaData Flow (Data Ingestion)
 * The architecture highlighted delineates the pathways of Metadata exchange and the actual movement of Structured Data from On-Premises Data Sources